The Seasonal Wonder of King George Falls in Australia’s Kimberley Region

 That’s the great thing about the King George River, which stretches over 70 miles (110 kilometers) through the Drysdale River National Park before emptying into Koolama Bay and the Timor Sea: It makes you feel like you’re no longer in the present day.
 Here, in a park with “no visitor facilities and no marked walk trails,” you’ve regressed to a time when animals ruled the earth.
 When you explore this isolated shoreline, you experience time travel.

-A Truly Magical Experience in the Kimberley
+A Truly Magical Experience in Australia’s Kimberley Region

+Getting to King George Falls is half the fun.
 As soon as the ship drops anchor in Koolama Bay, McQuillan prepares the Zodiac for her guests.
 On the water, they follow the zigzag path of the river for about 7.5 miles (12 kilometers).
 “Finally, when I see the falls, it’s magnificent—so much gushing and thundering water,” she recalls.
 “I edge the Zodiac to within meters of the rock face and feel dwarfed by rocks rising into the air and the water plunging below us.
 The experience is breathtaking.”

 For tree lovers, McQuillan points out the flowering woollybutt gums and the flat-topped acacia trees that dot the shoreline.
 Fig trees dangle their roots down the cliff face, and mangrove species colonize the water’s edge.
 On exposed slopes, there’s an endless carpet of spinifex, while protected side gorges hide patches of monsoon forest.
 Push further south to the Horizontal Falls in the milky blue waters of Talbot Bay, and you’ll witness a turbulent tidal flow ripping through two narrow chasms in the coastal range, creating what looks like a horizontal waterfall.
+In fact, Naturalist David Attenborough once described these horizontal falls in Australia as “one of the greatest wonders of the natural world.”

 Land of Rainbow Serpents and Rock Art